TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

   ## Spaceship Titanic Classification

 Hello Everyone,

-Here is My Classification Project based on Predicting which Passenger is transported to an Alternate Dimension.
+Here is my classification project based on predicting whether a passenger is transported to an alternate dimension or not.

 ## Dataset

-I used Spaceship Titanic Dataset which is uploaded by Kaggle on their Website in Competition Menu.
+I used Spaceship Titanic Dataset which is uploaded by Kaggle on their website in competition menu.

 **Link to the Dataset :** [Spaceship Titanic Dataset](https://www.kaggle.com/competitions/spaceship-titanic/data?select=train.csv)